garrickp/intrusive_benchmark/Readme.md

 Benchmarking Intrusively Linked Lists vs. std::vec
 --------------------------------------------------

+Originally created to test the hypothesis that the worst case performance of intrusively linked lists is better than a nearly identical `std::vec` implementation.

 Pretty much what is says on the wrapper.
 The test is simple, fire 50000 projectiles from 2m off the ground at a rate of 500 projectiles per second.
 When they are created, put them into three lists: renderable objects, physics objects, and all objects.
 When they "hit the ground", remove them from the three lists.

 The linked list implementation uses the open source Unreal linked list code, found here:

 https://github.com/Edgarins29/Doom3/blob/master/neo/idlib/containers/LinkList.h

 You are free to fork or submit pull requests; improvements to this code are always welcome.

+The `std::vec` implementation is fairly naive in its deletion routine, improvements to this bit are particularly welcome.
+I look forward to validating my thinking on this, but since there is no randomness in the order which bullets are added and retrieved, the impact of the naive routine on the `std::vec` code is minimal.

-Results of current code, from the second consecutive run, on a late 2014 MacBook Air:
+# Results of current code

+Taken from the second of two consecutive runs, on a late 2014 MacBook Air:

     $ time ./benchmark_ill
     Minimum: 0.000000